isMandyCoding/Learn-to-code-javascript/README.md

 # YOU DID IT!
-YOU'RE NOW A CODER!
+YOU'RE NOW A PROGRAMMER!

 ## Welcome! :)